KiandaBPM/docs/content/docs/low-code/global-css.md

 }
 ```

 It is good practice to use **relevant** and **descriptive** names for these style rules.
-In the example above we have a “?tile” section with styling rules to style an element to that the **appearance** of a tile
+In the example above we have a “?tile” section with styling rules to style an element to that the **appearance** of a tile.

 We can then add "**?tile**" to the end of the name of any form **element** for example a panel that we want to take the apply that **appearance** to.